-The large and extra large instances have higher and more consistent I/O performance than the original (small) instance.
+The instance stores on large and extra large instances have higher and more consistent I/O performance than the original (small) instance.
+Amazon EBS volumes perform consistently for all instance types.

 The first write to any given block of the disk will be slower than subsequent writes.
 For more information, see Disk Performance Optimization